 - Reporting Counterparty (field 1.3) is one of the contracting parties to the repo transaction or the change in position which is being reported, both of whom are at immediate risk of making a loss on the transaction or position.
 The Reporting Counterparty is the entity who or on behalf of whom the report is being made.
 In repo, unless special legal arrangements are being employed (about which, see the section below about the Beneficiary), the Reporting Counterparty will also be the Beneficiary, who is the party ultimately at risk of making a loss.
 If the Reporting Counterparty and the Beneficiary are the same, Table 2, field 13, Beneficiary does not have to be filled in with the LEI of that entity (see recommendation 4.3).
-In addition, unless the Reporting Counterparty is a UCITS, AIF or small non-financial EU entity transacting with an EU financial entity, 25 it will also be the Entity Responsible for the Report (field 1.10), that is, the entity who is answerable to regulators for ensuring timely, accurate and complete reporting (see the section below). - Other Counterparty (field 1.11).
+In addition, unless the Reporting Counterparty is a UCITS, AIF or small non-financial EU entity transacting with an EU financial entity, 23 it will also be the Entity Responsible for the Report (field 1.10), that is, the entity who is answerable to regulators for ensuring timely, accurate and complete reporting (see the section below). - Other Counterparty (field 1.11).
 The contracting party to the transaction or change in position that is being reported who is not itself the Reporting Counterparty.
 In other words, it is not the party who or on behalf of whom a report is being made but is a contracting party to the transaction or position being reported. - Entity Responsible for the Report (field 1.10) is the entity who is answerable to regulators for ensuring complete, accurate and timely reporting.
 It cannot contractually dispose of that responsibility by outsourcing the operation of reporting to a third-party service-provider.
-The Entity Responsible for the Report entity will be one of the following: - (1) a UCITS management company or an Alternative Investment Fund Manager (AIFM) reporting on behalf of the funds under their management (the funds being the Reporting Counterparties) --- this delegation of reporting responsibility is mandated by SFTR;26 - (2) if a fund management company outsources portfolio management to another legal entity in the form of an asset or investment manager, the fund management company remains
+The Entity Responsible for the Report entity will be one of the following: - (1) a UCITS management company or an Alternative Investment Fund Manager (AIFM) reporting on behalf of the funds under their management (the funds being the Reporting Counterparties) --- this delegation of reporting responsibility is mandated by SFTR;24 - (2) if a fund management company outsources portfolio management to another legal entity in the form of an asset or investment manager, the fund management company remains the Entity Responsible for the Report (see recommendation 4.4 for reporting of the asset or investment manager);25

-25 A small financial entity is a legal entity with a balance sheet that does not exceed two of following three levels: (1) balance sheet total of EUR 20 million; (2) net annual turnover of EUR 40 million; and (3) average number of employees of 250.
+23 A small financial entity is a legal entity with a balance sheet that does not exceed two of following three levels: (1) balance sheet total of EUR 20 million; (2) net annual turnover of EUR 40 million; and (3) average number of employees of 250.
 See recommendation 1.2.